 This creates a unique challenge for app developers.
 They must deliver high-quality apps consistently in short time periods.
-Failure to do so often means negative reviews, which can kill your app.
+Failure to do so often results in negative reviews, which can kill your app.

 The important role of reviews

-Reviews play a key role in our decision-making process when deciding whether to download an app or not.
+Reviews play a key role in our decision-making process when deciding whether or not to download an app.
 We are more likely to listen to people that have had bad experiences than good ones.
 It's human nature.

-On top of that, apps are more likely to receive a negative review after a bad experience (65%) than a positive review after a good experience (49%).
+On top of that, apps are 65% more likely to receive a negative review after a bad experience, than a positive review after a good experience (49%).
 So developers are fighting a losing battle before they start.

 Why do users give negative reviews?